 Learn how to replace the V1 encoders with the newer style V2 encoders

 Next, remove the wheel, and remove the v1 encoder setup.
-Remove the encoder disc.
-Remove the cable and disconnect from housing, then disassemble and remove the v1 encoder and sensor.

 Next, time to put the new v2 encoder on.

 Reinstall the lower mounting nut on the hydro motor.
 Also install a washer and the metal standoffs to the two top mounting bolts.
 Tighten using an impact driver with a 3/4” socket.